mattobrien415/blog/content/deep learning/boxing_001.md

 and so forth.

 Envisioned as a graph, it is insightful to see the interconnectedness of the sport as a whole.
-I generated some pretty looking art which I enjoyed on an asthetic level as as well as analytic:
+Here's a few examples:

 ![Neo4J graph 4](https://github.com/mobbSF/blog/blob/master/images/Neo_004.png?raw=true)

 ![Neo4J graph 5](https://github.com/mobbSF/blog/blob/master/images/Neo_005.png?raw=true)

-Time to Move along.
 Now that now that the Neo4J database was built, the first metric I focused on creating using Cypher was a 'quality of opposition' (QOO) score.

 QOO is necessary to suss out boxers with inflated records.
 Interestingly enough, boxing is the only sport (that I am aware of, at least) where a boxer actually gets to choose their opponent.
 There are no tournaments...no leagues...just arrangements between two boxers and the businesspeople around them, to hold an event.
 So what is stopping a boxer from inflating their record with [lousy opposition](http://boxrec.com/en/boxer/4741)?
 Not much.
 And this happens often in practice.